talhasayyed/Path_Finding_Ant_ML/README.md

 run on spyder

 on spyder anaconda3/lib/site-packages
-istall kivy and putorch using conda
+install kivy and putorch using conda